-Over the past couple years of blogging, I have written quite a lot about the woman who had bled for 12 years.
-But it wasn’t until the past couple week that I began to take the bigger story into account.
+Over the past couple of years of blogging, I have written quite a lot about the woman who had bled for 12 years.
+But it wasn’t until the past couple of weeks that I took the bigger story into account.
 I mean, her healing took place as Jesus was on His way to go see the daughter of Jairus, a religious ruler, who was dying.
 Talitha.
 That was her name, meaning little girl.

 That means that when this little girl’s life began, this bleeding women’s life would have begun to slip away.
 And when this women’s life would begin again, this little girl’s life would slip away.

 Jairus was a religious ruler, he would have known the law, and he would have enforced the law.
 He would also know what was said about Jesus.
 Word spreads fast.
 He would have known what was said in the local synagogues, and he would have known what His followers have said about Him.
 And that drove a hope in him that lead him to do what he did next.

 He pleaded earnestly with him, “My little daughter is dying.
 Please come and put your hands on her so that she will be healed and live.”

 His daughter was dying and this Man could heal people, at least that is what the word on the street would have been.
 A crowd had formed around Jesus, but when Jairus saw Him, he fell at His feet and begged Him to come and lay His hands on his little girl so she could live.
 She was only 12 years old.

 I am not sure what caused Jairus to believe enough in a Man who continually loved through the law, and did what was lawfully unthinkable.
 What would his friends think of what he was doing?
 But it had to have been hope.
 The hope that maybe regardless of what people would think of him if he believes in who this Jesus guy is, just maybe this Man is actually who people claim Him to be.
 Maybe Jesus really could heal his dying little girl.
 That is desperate.
 About as desperate as what happens next in the same crowd of people.